Paradis Pipeline Explosion Kills 1 Worker, Injures 2

 For example, our plant explosion lawyers represented over 150 of the workers who were injured during the BP Texas City explosion and was among the first law firms in the country to be retained by the workers who were tragically injured while working aboard the BP/Transocean Deepwater Horizon when it exploded on April 20, 2010.
 Less than 18 months later, our explosion lawyers were able to negotiate a highly favorable and confidential settlement for all of our clients.

 We also successfully represented over 20 of the workers who were injured during the Imperial Sugar refinery explosion in Savannah, Georgia and the International Paper Mill explosion in Mississippi.
 Our explosion lawyers settled each of these cases in under 12 months for highly favorable settlement amounts.

-If you or a loved one were injured in the Williams Olefins explosion, our Louisiana plant explosion attorneys can help.
-Consultations are free, completely confidential and require absolutely no commitment.
+If you or a loved one were injured in a plant or pipeline explosion, contact our Experienced Explosion Lawyers for a Free Consultation at 1-888-603-3636.
+All Consultations are completely confidential and there's no committment involved.

-Our lawyers will gladly answer your questions, update you on the status of our investigation, inform you of your options, and explain what you should and should not do when dealing with Williams or its insurance adjusters.
+Our lawyers will gladly answer your questions, inform you of your options, and explain what you should and should not do when dealing with your company and its insurance adjusters.

 We want you to focus on your future, and not how you’re going to pay for it.

 Our firm understands that plant workers depend on their salaries to support themselves and their families.
 We also understand that your bills don’t stop piling up just because you or a loved one has been seriously injured.

 That’s why we not only ensure that our clients receive the maximum recovery possible, but we also do everything possible to ensure that they are receiving the best medical treatment available and that their jobs are protected while we are working to hold the company accountable for our clients' injuries and damages.